The City of Victoria has six grant programs.

 Micro Grants are maximum of $500 to cover supplies needed for food production in commons and community gardens.
 Council awards these through a competitive process annually and falls under the same policy as Strategic Plan Grants.

-The 2017 intake for the Micro Grant program is now open and will close January 31, 2017 which will allow for Council consideration of approval for the application in February 2017 and payment of approved grants in early March 2017.
+The 2017 intake for the Micro Grant program closed January 31, 2017 which will allow for Council consideration of approval for the application in February 2017 and payment of approved grants in early March 2017.
 Learn more about the program and apply here:

 Community Garden Volunteer Coordinator Grants are available to neighbourhoods that have community gardens which are established under the City’s Community Garden Policy, with food production as the primary focus.
 These grants are to fund a person to coordinate volunteers.

-The 2017 intake for the Community Garden Volunteer Coordinator Grant program is now open and will close January 31, 2017 which will allow for Council consideration of approval for the application in February 2017 and payment of approved grants in early March 2017.
+The 2017 intake for the Community Garden Volunteer Coordinator Grant program closed January 31, 2017 which will allow for Council consideration of approval for the application in February 2017 and payment of approved grants in early March 2017.
 Learn more about the program and apply here:

 - Community Garden Volunteer Coordinator Grant Terms of Reference